mdblp/hydrophone/docs/README.md

 In order to test emails without actually sending them, it is possible to mock the AWS SES service.
 This can be achieved by using [MockServer](http://www.mock-server.com/) that is capturing all the HTTP traffic and acting upon email pattern matching.
 For that, it is possible to override the AWS SES endpoint using _TIDEPOOL_HYDROPHONE_SERVICE/sesEmail/serverEndpoint_ item.
 See [above](#sesemail)

-**Note**: it is necessary to pass AWS Credentials that do have authorization for sending emails even if using a Mock.
-Theses credentials are still challenged before the custom endpoint is reached for sending the emails.
+**Note**: it is necessary to pass AWS Credentials even if using a Mock.
+These credentials are still challenged by the SDK before the actual attempt to send email, even if not checked for actual validity.

 ## Multiple Email Client Testing